ky573/CloudMarginEstimatorClient/model_gen/docs/source/get_start.rst

     GET.global_scenarios

-The return value is dictionary of JSON as default :ref:`api-key-ref`.
-The project contains `https://github.deutsche-boerse.de/dev/DAVe-MarginEstimator-PythonAPIClient/tree/main/example`_ folder for the inspiration.
+The return value is dictionary of JSON as default.
+The project contains `example <https://github.deutsche-boerse.de/dev/DAVe-MarginEstimator-PythonAPIClient/tree/main/example>`_ folder for the inspiration.